What is a License Clerk?

 How Long Does it Take to Become a License Clerk?

-Those thinking about becoming a License Clerk might also be interested in the following careers:
+Those interested in being a License Clerk may also be interested in:

 - Eligibility Interviewers, Government Programs